Codes and Frequencies

 The 2000 Field Representative's Manual included the following statement regarding how the data from the Sun Protection Behaviors questions may be used:

-While the substantive meaning of the question for SUN1HR was largely consistent across time, the question wording, number of response categories, and the supplemental comments made by interviewers differed across years.
+While the substantive meaning of the question for SUN1HR was largely consistent across time, the question wording, number of response categories, the supplemental comments made by interviewers differed across years, and the 2019 redesign.
 Given these issues, responses from 2000 and forward are generally comparable.
 However, because the 1992 survey form did not include the response category, "do not go out in the sun," researchers are cautioned against comparing 1992 to later years.

 - 1992: Half of sample persons age 18+ in quarters 1 and 2, and in 2 weeks of quarter 3 (excluded from CACT supplement).